 I first took a look at the distribution of success rates:

-As is quite apparent, there are severe outliers in our data.
-To remedy the situation, I applied a basic IQR of Q1 and Q3 to my data.
+As is quite apparent, there are severe outliers in the data.
+To remedy this situation, I applied a basic IQR of Q1 and Q3 to my data.
 I then tweaked the IRQ range so as to encompass relevant funding %s.
 Results are seen below: